digitalnsw/nsw-design-system/src/components/breadcrumbs/content/_guidance.md

 Do:

-* display in the top left of the main content area above the page title.
+* display in the top left of the main content area above the page title
-* ensure you use the same labels and casing as the main IA.
+* ensure you use the same labels and casing as the main IA
 * use for large deep websites.

 ### When to avoid